Our History

 First, it was the springs.

 Strange, mineral-rich, and unapologetically “sour,” they drew in travelers looking for relief, including none other than Sam Houston.
-He came not for grandeur, but for something simpler—the possibility that this unusual place held something real.
+He came not for grandeur, but for something quieter, the possibility that this unusual place held something real.
 Something restorative.

 Deep beneath that same stubborn ground lay another kind of promise.
 Where the springs invited people to slow down and heal, oil invited them to dig, to build, to innovate.
-Companies like Texaco didn’t just arrive in Sour Lake—they learned here.
+Companies like Texaco [replace with the texas oil company] didn’t just arrive in Sour Lake—they began here.
 Refined here.
 Grew here.

 Two very different stories.

-And yet, they share the same beginning: a town that never tried to be ordinary.
+And yet, they share the same beginning: a town that never tried to be anything [add language of arrogance- describe humility and authenticity.].

 Because Sour Lake has never been about choosing between what it was and what it will be.